Kabale town

 No visit to Kabale is complete without experiencing one of Uganda’s top attractions—gorilla trekking in Bwindi Impenetrable National Park.
 Located just a few hours from Kabale, Bwindi is home to more than half of the world’s remaining mountain gorillas.
 This once-in-a-lifetime experience allows you to trek through dense forest terrain to observe these gentle giants in their natural habitat.

-Musana Tours and Travel offers organized gorilla trekking permits and experienced guides who will take you on a thrilling journey through the jungle.
+Musana Tours and Travel offers organized gorilla trekking permits and experienced guides to lead you on a thrilling journey through the jungle.
 Along the way, you’ll encounter other wildlife, including colobus monkeys, forest elephants, and an array of bird species.
 Gorilla trekking is not just an adventure—it’s a humbling and unforgettable experience.

 5. Visit the Local Markets and Crafts